2023 - 2024 Greenhouse Buyers Guide

-With food security being a big concern these days, interest in our Do It Yourself (DIY) greenhouse kits is at an all time high.
-These kits are also super fun projects to do with your family at home since no special tools or experience is required to assemble them other than an electric drill or screwdriver.
+With food security being a big concern these days with COVID-19, interest in our Do It Yourself (DIY) greenhouse kits is at an all time high.
+These kits are also super fun projects to do with your family at home during the pandemic, since no special tools or experience is required to assemble them other than an electric drill or screwdriver.
 However, there are many factors to consider when buying a greenhouse, such as snow loads in your area, wind and sun exposure as well as proper ventilation.
 These factors can determine if you will need a clear glazed polycarbonate panel, or a light diffusing twin wall panel or a more insulating cover.

 Did you know that the insulation value of a 2 layer inflated 6 mm poly greenhouse cover has roughly the same R2 value (measure of heat retention) as a 10 mm thick polycarbonate greenhouse?

 For example, for high snow areas, we may suggest at least a 6 mm to 10 mm thick twin wall polycarbonate panel for the roof at least, and even walls, or a double-walled 6 mil poly insulated high tunnel greenhouse.
 If you are growing fruit trees, you may need more height in your greenhouse so a gothic peak high tunnel greenhouse would make more sense than a wider round one.
 Are you looking at 3 season growing to extend your season, or year-round?
 You may also wish to review our article on greenhouse foundation options as well as permitting for your greenhouse.

 TIP: Generally a hobby size polycarbonate greenhouse under 8 feet wide by 12 feet long or under 100 to 160 square feet will not require a permit.